-- -Arrive 15 mins before the start time of your job!
-Complete the Mobile App health self-assessment form.
-Confirm job information. - -Collect attendance, important school info (i.e. emergency procedures, student safety plans), lesson plans, and KEYS - 3. -Take attendance and submit within first half hour of class starting (safe arrival attendance procedure). - 4. -Follow lesson plans where given, OR improvise with a back-up lesson plan/activity - 5. -IDEAS??
+- 1. Arrive 15 mins before the start time of your job!
+Confirm job information by bringing the job number with you. - Collect attendance, important school info (i.e. emergency procedures, student safety plans), lesson plans, and KEYS - 3.
+Take attendance and submit within first half hour of class starting .
+The TDSB uses powerschool. - 4.
+Follow lesson plans where given, OR improvise with a back-up lesson plan/activity - 5.
+IDEAS??
 TedTalk + answer questions?
-Round table discussion/debate? - 6. -At the end of the class, ensure all students have left the class, close all windows and ensure classroom materials are returned and classroom is locked.
+Round table discussion/debate? - 6.
+At the end of the class, ensure all students have left the class, close all windows and ensure classroom materials are returned and classroom is locked.
 Return materials you received at the beginning of the day to the main office.

-7. -DO NOT LEAVE STUDENTS UNATTENDED/UNSUPERVISED!
+7. DO NOT LEAVE STUDENTS UNATTENDED/UNSUPERVISED!

-- 8. Leave a note for the regular teacher.
+8. Leave a note for the regular teacher.
 THIS IS SO IMPORTANT IF YOU'D LIKE TO BE REMEMBERED AND CALLED BACK AGAIN IN THE FUTURE!

-- 9. Include:
+Include:

 - who was present?
 Who was absent?

 - what did you cover?

 - any concerns that students brought up that you couldn't answer (make-up test request, etc.)

 - behavioural notes for follow-up

+- 9. Know the office phone number and the names/numbers of the VPs.